iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Structured Output Generation}

-One challenge in incorporating LLMs into the relational model is obtaining consistent, schema-compliant output. \dbname{} augments user prompts with structural constraints, e.g., requiring outputs in JSON format, to ensure that predictions can be parsed reliably.
+One challenge in incorporating LLMs into the relational model is obtaining consistent, schema-compliant output. \dbname{} augments user prompts with structural constraints, e.g., requiring outputs in a structured format to ensure that predictions are parsed reliably.
 Upon loading the physical predict operator, it first takes the prompt and output columns to determine an output format structure.

-{\bf Grammar Forced Generation for Local Models:} We use context-free grammar to guide and constrain sampling of local LLM models.
-LLMs' decoders use sampling parameters, e.g., \verb|temperature|, \verb|top_p|, to pick the next token from the top $k$ tokens. \dbname{} uses grammar-based sampling rules to constrain the top-k tokens.
-The grammar is constructed using Backus-Naur Form to produce key typed value outputs.
+{\bf Grammar Forced Generation for Local Models:} \dbname{} uses Context-Free grammar to guide and constrain sampling of local LLM models.
+LLMs' decoders use sampling parameters, e.g., \verb|top_p|, \verb|temperature|, to pick the next token from the top $k$ tokens. \dbname{} uses grammar-based sampling rules to constrain the top-k tokens.
+The grammar produces key typed value outputs.
 At execution, push-down automation samples the next tokens by filtering candidates that match one of the grammar rules.

-{\bf Guided Generation for Remote Models:} Unlike local LLM models, \dbname{} cannot extend the generation algorithm.
-However, some models support a structured output format parameter in their inference parameter.
-If this is the case, the operator passes the output column names and types as a JSON schema.
-Otherwise, the operator falls back to guiding the LLM to produce structured outputs by instructing the model from system instructions to produce a parsable JSON object or array.
+{\bf Guided Generation for Remote Models:} Unlike local LLM models, \dbname{} cannot extend the generation algorithm of remote models.
+However, some models support a structured output format parameter in their API.
+Thus, the operator passes the output column names and types as a JSON schema, else, the operator falls back to guiding the LLM to produce structured outputs by instructing the model from system instructions to produce a parsable JSON object or array.
 It is instructed not to include any extra text, explanations, language specifiers, produce {<key>: <typed value>} pairs, and must be parsable by a standard parser.